tmatyashovsky/lambda-architecture-jeeconf-kyiv/README.md

 Statistics should be provided from all time till today + **right now**.

 ### Batch View
 Batch view creation is simplified, i.e. it is assumed that there is a batch layer that processed all historical tweets and produced some output.
-BatchViewTest can be used to generated batch view in *.parquet* format with data listed below:
+'BatchTest' can be used to generated batch view in *.parquet* format with data listed below:
 * apache – 6
 * architecture – 12
 * aws – 3